garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Managed funds.md

 - Convenience - easy in & out, small outlays, help with record keeping
 	- book-keeping $\rightarrow$ keep historical returns visible
 ## Disadvantages
-- No choice in securities selection - if you don't agree with choices ex
+- No choice in [[securities]] selection - if you don't agree with choices exit
+	- you are hiring someone to make decisions on your behalf
+- No control over sale of [[Securities]]